W.K. Hancock Prize

 The W.K.
 Hancock Prize was instituted in 1987 by the Australian Historical Association, to honour the contribution to the study and writing of history in Australia by Sir Keith Hancock.
 Since his death in 1988, it has served to commemorate his life and achievements.

-The next W.K.
-Hancock prize will be made in July 2026 for a work published in 2024 or 2025.
+The 2026 W.K.
+Hancock Prize will be awarded for a work published in 2024 or 2025.

-Terms and conditions
+Terms and Conditions

 The Prize of $2,000 and citation will be awarded biennially at the AHA Conference.
 If two winners are chosen, the cash prize will be shared between them.